 • Example: Building a more energy-efficient battery for electric vehicles.

-4. Industries That Commonly Qualify for SR&ED
+4. Which Industries Qualify for SR&ED?

 ✅ Software & AI